What is the Cup & Handle pattern?

 Interpreting the pattern

-The cup and handle pattern formation is started with the prior trend being bearish, followed by the formation of the “U” shaped cup with the high points of the cup being approximately even followed by a handle resembling a consolidation.
+The pattern formation is started with the prior trend being bearish, followed by the formation of the “U” shaped cup with the high points of the cup being approximately even followed by a handle resembling a consolidation.
 The pattern is completed once the price breaks the handle trendline and starts moving in the opposite direction.
 Volume indicators can be used to get the final confirmation.

 Once the handle trendline is broken, it commonly starts to act as the support for further price downtrends and the projected price target after breaking the handle is the same as the distance between the right high of the cup and the bottom point for the cup.
 This price target can be considered as a rough guide along with other factors in consideration as well.